MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 Note: It may be necessary to disable the PCs firewall to ping between PCs.

 Can PC-A ping PC-B?

-YES Can PC-A ping PC-C?
-NO Can PC-A ping S1?
-NO Can PC-B ping PC-C?
-NO Can PC-B ping S2?
-NO Can PC-C ping S2?
-NO Can S1 ping S2?
-YES
+> YES

+Can PC-A ping PC-C?

+> NO

+Can PC-A ping S1?

+> NO

+Can PC-B ping PC-C?

+> NO

+Can PC-B ping S2?

+> NO

+Can PC-C ping S2?

+> NO

+Can S1 ping S2?

+> YES

 If you answered no to any of the above questions, why were the pings unsuccessful?

+> Because the devices that cannot ping each other are in different VLAN's, 2 different networks.

 ## Part 2: Create VLANs and Assign Switch Ports